docker/docs/desktop/faqs.md

 ### How frequent will new releases be?

-New releases will be available roughly monthly, similar to Edge today, unless there are critical fixes that need to be released sooner.
+New releases will be available roughly monthly, similar to Edge today unless there are critical fixes that need to be released sooner.

 ### How do I ensure that all users on my team are using the same version?